ntwalibas/blog/_drafts/2023-10-05-introduction-to-zero-noise-extrapolation.md

 The goal of this post is to build some intuition about ZNE by via very simple examples and introduce the tools that allow us to use ZNE professionally.

-This post came about as I'm taking part of a graduate-level course on error mitigation offer by [QWorld](https://qworld.net/qcourse551-1/), an initiave by the [University of Latvia](https://www.df.lu.lv/en/), faculty of Computing in collaboration with [Classiq](https://www.classiq.io/) an Israeli quantum software company.

-This post brings nothing new to the table, in fact it is based on the paper *Digital zero noise extrapolation for quantum error mitigation*
+This post brings nothing new to the table, it is entirely based on the paper *Digital zero noise extrapolation for quantum error mitigation*
 {% cite Giurgica_Tiron_2020 %} from the [Unitary Fund](https://unitary.fund/).

-Our goal is to present the aforementioned paper in manner that's much easier for (quantum) software developers to quickly understand.
-That means, where relevant, we do all the calculations and interpretations, and more important we write some code to validate the technique via concrete results.
+We just fill in the gaps where the paper wasn't explicit.

 ### Prerequisites
 I assume that the reader can do simple linear algebra